nowshad-hasan/cse-resources/concepts/ds algo.md

 * How I Mastered Data Structures and Algorithms [Link](https://blog.algomaster.io/p/how-i-mastered-data-structures-and-algorithms)
 * [Tutorial] Common Mistakes in Competitive Programming and How to Avoid Them [Codeforces](https://codeforces.com/blog/entry/111217)
 * Computational Complexity of Fibonacci Sequence [Baeldung](https://www.baeldung.com/cs/fibonacci-computational-complexity)
+* What is Pseudocode?
+How to Use Pseudocode to Solve Coding Problems [Freecodecamp](https://www.freecodecamp.org/news/what-is-pseudocode-in-programming)

 ## Problem Collection